jerry-ye-xu/chatbot_rasa/data/responses.md

 ## ask_aussie_animals
 * chitchat/ask_aussie_animals
     - Yea our fauna is pretty dangerous - spiders are poisonous, snakes will bite and the crocs are out to get ya.

+## ask_ai
+* chitchat/ai
+    - Nah AI is not that smart yet.
+Don't worry.